The information on this page was provided by the law school.

 We have the highest top-line tuition among Canadian law schools.
-This is why we also have one of the most generous financial aid programs in Canada.
-In 2017–2018, we distributed over $3.5 million in bursaries and interest loan payments to 89 percent of students who successfully applied to our aid program.
+This is why we also have one of the most generous financial aid programs in Canada for domestic students.
+In 2019–2020, we distributed over $4.3 million in bursaries and interest loan payments to 82 percent of students who successfully applied to our aid program.

 Our graduates enjoy unmatched success in securing summer, articling, and associate placements at law firms throughout Canada and the United States, as well as in industry, public interest, and government, including clerkships at all levels of Canadian courts.
-The law school’s strong academic reputation is well understood by prospective employers, and is reflected in the 96 percent articling placement rate we achieved in 2013–2017.
+The law school’s strong academic reputation is well understood by prospective employers, and is reflected in the 98 percent articling placement rate we achieved in 2020.
 Further details are available at our Career Development Office webpage.

 Library and Physical Facilities

-- An extensive online collection of journals, books, case law, and legislation from all the major common law jurisdictions
+An extensive online collection of journals, books, case law, and legislation from all the major common law jurisdictions

-- A core print collection of Canadian and international texts
+A core print collection of Canadian and international texts

-- 6 full-time law librarians
+6 full-time law librarians

-- Hours: 88 hours per week during the academic year; 100 hours per week at the end of term and during exams
+Hours: 88 hours per week during the academic year; 100 hours per week at the end of term and during exams

-- Access to computers, printers, and scanners
+Access to computers, printers, and scanners

 The law library staff and collections support teaching, research, and scholarship at the Faculty of Law.
 In addition to the key public and private law treatises from common law jurisdictions, the collection features specializations in Aboriginal law, international trade, international human rights, law and economics, and legal philosophy.
 Interdisciplinary research is supplemented by the rich resources of the University of Toronto library system, one of the five largest research library systems in North America.